Snehp123/Tic-Tac-Toe-Game/README.md

 This is Tic-Tac-Toe game which is make to use python.
-It is working as a Human-Human
+It is working as a Human-Machine.